- Three 25,000 BTU cast ceramic burners

 - Made in the United States by the Middleby Corporation

 Full Review – Lynx 54-Inch Built-in

 The Lynx 54-Inch Built-in is an impressive grill.
-With well over 1,500 square inches of cooking space, it will fit anyone's needs.
-There are three of the cast ceramic burners in the main body at a maximum output of 25,000 BTUs each.
-There is also a 23,000 BTU infrared 'trident' burner inside for searing.
+With well over 1,500 square inches of cooking space, it will fit anyone’s needs.
+There are three cast ceramic burners in the main body at a maximum output of 25,000 BTUs each.
+There is also a 23,000 BTU infrared ‘trident’ burner inside for searing.
 This is also a very impressive burner.
-The rear mounted rotisserie burner is flush mounted and early full width.
+The rear-mounted rotisserie burner is flush mounted and early full width.
 The rotisserie rod can be fit into two positions so it can accommodate a wide range of foods and still get you the burner proximity of maximum cooking temperatures.
-There is a removable, external rotisserie motor, where many competitors use a chain driven internal motor.
+There is a removable, external rotisserie motor, whereas many competitors use a chain-driven internal motor.